 a Spell Checker Spell?

 has gone to seed.
 But there are so many important things happening in the world, now that everything’s different.
-People are able to make positive, constructive changes in their lives.
-Sometimes we run good articles, but how many times can a Witch want to find out the right bikini for her body type?
+After the War, people are able to make positive, constructive changes in their lives.
+We’ve taken a step in the right direction, but how many times can a Witch want to find out the right bikini for her body type?
 (Apparently quite often.
-It’s the highest-selling magazine for young witches in the UK.)
+Charm

 .
-I would give my left leg for a job there...
+It’s certainly not pretty; a largely homegrown operation has its printing hiccups, typos and layout issues.
+But I would give my left leg for a job there.

-Someone comes to stand over my shoulder.
-When I glance up I’m more than pleased to see Theo Nott, one of the magazine’s photographers.
+Someone is standing at my desk—probably somebody with another mindless task.
+But with a glance up, I’m more than pleased to see Theo Nott, one of the magazine’s photographers.
 Like magic, the hangover is gone.

-Theo is absolutely stunning, and he knows it.
-Usually I would find that kind of person unattractive, out of spite.
-But the window in my little corner looks directly onto the exterior of the next building—it’s nice to have something to look at.
-And I’ve heard more than one WW
+Theo is absolutely stunning.
+And he knows it.
+Usually I would find that kind of person unattractive out of spite, as if I could teach them a lesson by not giving them a second glance (at least when they were looking.)
+But the window in my little corner looks directly onto the exterior of the next building over.
+It’s nice to have something else to stare at.
+And I’ve heard more than one Charm

 employee whispering about Theo’s exceptional bum.

-His eyes are on the photo of Grimma.
-“I think that’s so fantastic,” he says in that soft-spoken way of his.
+His eyes are on the photo of Grimma Longfinger.
+“Brilliant, eh?” he says in that soft-spoken way of his.

 He sits on the corner of my desk and I can’t say that I mind.
-He’s wearing a loose-fitting beanie, a v-neck tee shirt and a scarf.
+He’s wearing a beanie, a v-neck tee shirt and a scarf.
 It doesn’t make any sense.
-But god
+Hot body, cold neck?
+But God

 , he wears impractical so well.
-I do my best to cross my legs sexily but don’t have enough space under my desk and end up kicking his foot.
+I do my best to cross my legs sexily but don’t have enough space under my desk and end up kicking him.

-He smiles a bit and goes back to his camera.
-Ahem?
-Then somebody calls his name from down the little corridor that separates our desks.
-“See you,” he tilts his chin in a farewell.
+Then somebody calls his name from down the corridor and he stands to his feet, tilting his chin in a farewell.
+“See ya.”